gianludam/AI_Project/README.md

 This script will:

--Read the document text
+- Read the document text
--Split it into chunks using LangChain's RecursiveCharacterTextSplitter.
+- Split it into chunks using LangChain's RecursiveCharacterTextSplitter.
--Add the chunks to your Chroma vector store.
+- Add the chunks to your Chroma vector store.
--Persist the vector store to disk.
+- Persist the vector store to disk.

 ### Querying the Pipeline